Understanding Your Saboteurs: How to Overcome Inner Obstacles and Ignite Your Intuition

 Common thought: “It has to be just right.”

 Intuitive Shift: Done is often more powerful than perfect.
-Progress = peace.

 Why This Matters for Personal Growth (and Business, Too)

-Whether you’re running your own business or just trying to keep your sanity while thinking about it, these Saboteurs are likely shaping your decisions.
-They feed self-doubt, amp up overthinking, and drown out the soft, steady voice of intuition.
+Whether you’re running your own business or just trying to keep your sanity while considering it, these Saboteurs likely shape your decisions.
+They feed self-doubt and drown out your intuition.
+Your personal growth journey isn't about erasing them; it’s about relating to them differently.

 A Simple Practice to Start Today

-1. Notice which Saboteur is loud today.
+Notice: Identify which Saboteur is loud today.

-3. Ask your inner Sage: “What’s the kind, wise next step here?”
+Reflect: Ask your inner Sage: “What’s the kind, wise next step here?”

 Ready to Meet Your Saboteurs?

-Take the official (and fascinating) Saboteurs Assessment here:
+Take the official (and fascinating) **Saboteurs Assessment** here.

-Subscribe to my email list and you’ll receive it for free + a 10% off coupon for any item in my shop!
+Subscribe to my email list, and you’ll receive it for free + a 10% off coupon for any item in my shop!

 Sources

-• Chamine, S. Positive Intelligence: Why Only 20% of Teams and Individuals Achieve Their True Potential and How You Can Achieve Yours.
+Chamine, S. Positive Intelligence: Why Only 20% of Teams and Individuals Achieve Their True Potential and How You Can Achieve Yours.

-• Research on neuroplasticity and habit change: Harvard Health
+Research on neuroplasticity and habit change: Harvard Health

-• Intuition science and decision-making: APA
+Intuition science and decision-making: APA

 Comments